 7. If you have technical difficulty, contact your instructor and the helpdesk immediately.

 Your instructor may give you the option of using the Remote Proctor Now system to take an online exam.
 Remote Proctor Now records the visual, audio and desktop aspects of your exam environment.
 Please take some time to review the information on this webpage prior to using the Remote Proctor Now system.
 You do not need an account to take an exam via Remote Proctor.

 • You will need a web camera, microphone, and a sufficient internet connection (specifically, upload speed) to take exams using the Remote Proctor Now system.
 Note that dial-up internet will not be sufficient.
 While download speeds associated with satellite internet service providers are usually sufficient, upload speeds may not be.
 The use of satellite internet to take online exams is discouraged.
 We recommend that you use a hard-wired internet connection, if possible.

-• You will need a PC running Windows Vista or higher (make sure to install any Windows updates), or a MAC running OSX 10.8 or higher.
+• You will need a PC running Windows 8 or higher (make sure to install any Windows updates), or a MAC running macOS 10.13 or higher.

 • Dual monitors are not supported.
 You must unplug the additional monitor to use the Remote Proctor Now system.

 To run a quick system check, go to http://remoteproctor.com/rpinstall.
 This will ensure connectivity to your camera/microphone and an internet connection with sufficient upload speed.